Bargas History, Family Crest & Coats of Arms

 Further to the south in Cornwall, "the barton of Cuskease [in the parish of St. Erth] belonged formerly to the family of Burgess of Trethingey.
 From these it passed by an heiress to the Hoblyns of Nanswhyden, in whom it is still vested."

-Important Dates for the Bargas family
+Early History of the Bargas family

 This web page shows only a small excerpt of our Bargas research.
 Another 182 words (13 lines of text) covering the years 1115, 1515, 1382, 1382, 1685, 1589, 1665, 1664, 1650, 1716, 1690, 1673, 1747, 1746 and are included under the topic Early Bargas History in all our PDF Extended History products and printed products wherever possible.